Agentic Software Engineering: Foundational Pillars and a Research Roadmap: The Engineering Activities of SASE

-\item \textbf{Lifetime Teammates:} Perhaps the most significant shift is moving from stateless agents to persistent teammates that learn and grow over time.
-This is the focus of \textbf{AI Teammate Lifecycle Engineering (ATLE)}, a discipline aimed at giving agents memory and long-term context. \begin{itemize} \item \textbf{From Contractors to Partners:} The goal is to evolve agents from ``one-off contractors'' who start every new task from scratch to ``life-long partners'' who retain institutional knowledge.
+\begin{itemize}[leftmargin=*,nosep] \item \textbf{From Contractors to Partners:} The goal is to evolve agents from ``one-off contractors'' who start every new task from scratch to ``life-long partners'' who retain institutional knowledge.
 Early examples of this concept, like the \textbf{DeepWiki} used by the Devin agent, allow an agent to build and refer to its own documentation and decision logs across multiple tasks, creating continuity and preventing it from repeating mistakes. \item \textbf{Proactive Maintenance:} An agent with persistent memory and access to the codebase can become a proactive partner.
 During idle compute cycles, the ACE can schedule agents to perform valuable maintenance tasks, such as scanning for technical debt, identifying documentation gaps, or proposing code refactorings.
-These proposals would be filed as new BriefingScripts, entering the standard SASE workflow for human review and prioritization, thus transforming maintenance from a reactive chore into a continuous, autonomous improvement process and eventually moving SE 3.0 into SE 4.0, where we remove the requirements to get human approval on such optimization activities. \end{itemize} \end{itemize} \item \textbf{Example of Emerging Industry Efforts--BMAD (Breakthrough Method for Agile AI-Driven Development):} BMAD\footnote{\url{https://github.com/bmad-code-org/BMAD-METHOD}} is a comprehensive framework that organizes AI agents into roles like Product Owner, Architect, Developer, and Tester.
-It begins with an ``Agentic Planning'' phase where agents collaborate to produce detailed PRDs and architectural designs.
-A Scrum Master agent then ``shards'' this work into discrete ``story files,'' each containing the specific context needed for a Developer agent to implement a piece of the feature.
-This task decomposition and role specialization is BMAD's key strength, enabling it to tackle complex projects with a high degree of structure and parallelism. \end{itemize}
+These proposals would be filed as new BriefingScripts, entering the standard SASE workflow for human review and prioritization, thus transforming maintenance from a reactive chore into a continuous, autonomous improvement process and eventually moving SE 3.0 into SE 4.0, where we remove the requirements to get human approval on such optimization activities. \end{itemize}